garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 Zones, and provide insights to readers on how you also may live a long and happy life.

-Key points:
+Ikigai goes through several factors that it attributes to the longevity of the people of Okinawa, including:
-- save yourself from stress
+- limiting your stress
-- find your passion. such that you can be busy in a meaningful and not too stressful way.
+- finding your passion (your ikigai) and letting it keep you busy in a meaningful but not too stressful way
-   - "flows"
-- have friends
+- have friends and spend time with them consistently
 - eat well
-- move
+   - lots of vegetables
+   - limited amounts of sugar
+   - eating only until you're 80% full
+- regular low intensity exercise